killianglavo-coder/killianglavo-coder/README.md

 Applied logistic regression, Kruskal-Wallis, mixed-model ANOVA, and MANOVA to identify statistically significant fraud indicators.
 Validated model assumptions and tested for multicollinearity, framing results as a formal consultancy report for risk management decision-makers.
 `SPSS` `Logistic Regression` `MANOVA`

-### Data Storytelling: Textile Industry Wastage
-*Tableau*
-Sourced, cleaned, and structured industry wastage data into a narrative-driven interactive dashboard for non-technical stakeholders, with calculated fields and filters to explore trends by region and material type.
-`Tableau` `Data Storytelling` `Dashboard Design`

-*(Repos for the last two aren't up yet.
-Happy to add links once they're live.)*

 ---

 ## Experience